Nabil-24-stack/Coterate-app/coterate/FIGMA_OAUTH_SETUP.md

 - The Supabase callback URL is specific to your Supabase project
 - You must use the exact same callback URL in both Figma and Supabase
 - The callback URL must be an exact match, including the protocol (https://) and any trailing slashes
 - Figma OAuth requires HTTPS for production applications
+- Figma only supports the `files:read` scope for OAuth, not `files:write`